 To provide a more comfortable streetscape environment for pedestrians, widened footpaths and street tree planting are proposed, while additional greenery will also enhance the shopping and visitor experience.
-Access between the shops and the foreshore will be enhanced by providing additional and improved pedestrian crossings, as well as re-directing traffic to Pascoe Street.
+Access between the shops and the foreshore will be enhanced by providing additional and improved pedestrian crossings, as well as re-directing oversize traffic to Pascoe Street.

-These improvements are anticipated to result in a loss of some parking (approximately 50 space) across the commercial centre in both the one-way and two-way options.
+These improvements are anticipated to result in a loss of some parking (approximately 50 space) across the commercial centre.